 Khider Masum Hawrami is the former president of Koya University in Koya, Iraq.
-Between 1974 and 1975, he was the director of the Health Division of the Patriotic Union of Kurdistan, after having served as the director of the Health Division 2 of the Sherwane Mazen Hospital in Kurdistan.
+Between 1976 and 1986, he was director of the Health Division of the Patriotic Union of Kurdistan, after having served as the director of Health Division 2 at the Sherwane Mazen Hospital in Kurdistan from 1974 to 1975.
 He was an honorary lecturer and senior research assistant at the London Hospital Medical College, followed by eight years as a research fellow, in different capacities, at the Virology Department at St. Bartholomew’s and The Royal London School of Medicine and Dentistry.
-In 2002, he became the head of research and development in respiratory viruses, the team leader of the VZV Group, and a senior scientist in the Virology Department.
-Most recently, Hawrami was appointed as the president of Koya University After receiving his Bachelor of Medicine from Cairo University, Hawrami received a Diploma in Clinical Tropical Medicine from the University of Liverpool, a Masters in Clinical and Tropical Medicine from The London School of Hygiene and Medicine, and a Ph.D. in Medicine from the University of Bartholomew’s and the Royal London School of Medicine and Dentistry at the University of London.
-His work on respiratory viruses, VZV, diabetes and other topics has appeared in numerous peer reviewed international journals, and he has presented at 27 internationally peer reviewed conferences.
+In 2002, he worked as a senior scientist in the Virology Department.